15 Top-Rated Things to Do in Slovakia

 The city is home to two palaces (the Rococo Presidential Palace and the Primate's Palace and its famous Hall of Mirrors), the ruins of Devin Castle, a bridge topped by a flying saucer-shaped observation deck, and a number of quirky statues that pop out of sewers or top their hats at passersby.

-Sitting at the top of an isolated rocky hill, the Bratislava Castle is the city's most prominent sight and one of the most visited attractions.
+Sitting at the top of an isolated rocky hill, the Bratislava Castle is the city's most prominent sight and one of the most visited tourist attractions.
 Visitors can tour the gardens and discover the collections at the Slovak National Museum branch housed inside the castle.

 Other main photo destinations in the city include the aptly named Blue Church; the 14th-century complex of buildings that make up the Old Town Hall; and the 1,000-year-old Hviezdoslavovo Square, surrounded by prominent buildings and structures.